tundish/blue_monday_78/bluemonday78/justin_19780116_fired/desparation.rst

 [HIPSTER]_

-    What I need is get some band nights going.
+    What I need is to get some band nights going.

     Do you have a function room, |BARMAN_FIRSTNAME|?